 Pack the Pup

 Lucky pups!
 Glacier Ridge Metro Park opened a new 2.5-acre dog park in 2018, which includes not only an open field but a shady wooded acre, much appreciated by Fido and dog owners on hot days.
 The two-acre Nando’s Dog Park in Darree Fields Park has small and large dog areas and a walking area for owners.
-Graeter’s Ice Cream’s Dog’s Night Out offers two free Barctic Bones at its Dublin scoop shop the first Thursday of every month.
+Several Downtown Dublin businesses welcome dogs and even have treats prepared like the "pup scoops" at Johnson's Ice Cream.
 Many city parks and Metro Parks also are leashed-dog friendly and some have dog parks and canine ponds.
 Don’t forget to check with your hotel!
 Dublin has many pup-friendly places to hit the sack.

 Dublin Irish Festival